Timothy Brown (game designer): TSR

 Brown went to work for TSR in 1989, eventually reaching the level of Director of Game Development.
-Brown was TSR's director of product development from 1991-1995, and oversaw the creation of their Ravenloft and Planescape game lines, among many other titles.
+Brown was TSR's director of product development from 1991 to 1995, and oversaw the creation of their Ravenloft and Planescape game lines, among many other titles.
 Brown co-created the AD&D Dark Sun setting with Troy Denning and Mary Kirchoff.
 Brown and Denning led the Dark Sun project, with the assistance of fiction editor Kirchoff, and artist Brom soon joined them and helped to make Dark Sun world design more distinct from the other TSR settings, adding a new more artistic sensibility.
 Brown and Denning also put together the 1991 D&D "black box" set, which became a top-seller for TSR with half a million copies sold over the next six years.
 Brown contributed to the design of Spellfire.

 After TSR

 Brown later founded his company Destination Games and also worked with Imperium Games.
 Destination Games produced Chaos Progenitus dice game (1996) and Pulp Dungeons: Uninvited Guests (1997) authored by Gary Gygax.

 For the fourth edition of Traveller published by Imperium Games in 1996, the designers each worked on separate portions of the rules, with Brown writing about aliens.
 Sweetpea Entertainment bought out the stock of the creators of T4 and took charge of some of the day-to-day operations of Imperium; Brown took charge of the company guided by Sweetpea, and was the only remaining staff member of Imperium, with others working for the company as freelancers.
-Brown, James Ward, Lester Smith, John Danovich, and Sean Everette founded the short-lived d20 publishing company Fast Forward Entertainment (circa 2001-2005).
+Brown, James Ward, Lester Smith, John Danovich, and Sean Everette founded the short-lived d20 publishing company Fast Forward Entertainment (circa 2001–2005).

 Brown also contributed to the designs of The Wheel of Time Collectible Card Game (1999) and the Dragon Ball Z Collectible Card Game (2000).